Whatsupcory/GeoResume/README.md

 I plan on writing this myself, but if you could teach me a few things then you are welcome to help.

-Development Plan:
+Notable Updates:

-- Add quote bubbles (DONE)
+- Add quote bubbles to references
-- Download PDF Button (DONE)
+- Download PDF &  GitHub button

+Road Map:

 - Add portfolio popouts in JQuery
 - Pan Map slower
 - Create business card pullout